Noise Detection with Spectator Qubits and Quantum Feature Engineering: Introduction

-In a typical experiment, the noise behavior can vary over time.
-In this case, a characterization step at the beginning is not sufficient, and has to be repeated periodically over the course of operation.
-As a result, the total time during which the qubit operates usefully (i.e. executing quantum computations) reduces.
-One solution to this problem is through the use of spectator qubits \cite{PhysRevA.102.042611, Majumder_2020}.
-The idea is to use another qubit, the ``spectator'', as a sensor to the noise, instead of stopping the quantum computations on the main ``data'' qubit to do the sensing.
-The spectator can be a low-quality qubit (and thus easier to design) as its only role is sensing the noise.
+One solution to this problem is through the use of spectator qubits \cite{PhysRevA.102.042611, Majumder_2020, Song_2023, Tonekaboni_2023}.
+Rather than considering the non-stationary noise over a long time scale, we ``coarse-grain'' the problem by considering that along its evolution the qubit can be subject to a finite set noise of profiles, e.g., there is a finite number of noise fluctuators in the solid-state example above.
+The idea is then to use another qubit, the ``spectator'', as a sensor to the active noise configuration so that there is no need to stop an experiment, e.g., a quantum computation, on the main ``data'' qubit to recalibrate.
+The spectator can be a ``lower-quality'' qubit in the sense that it is better if it is more sensitive to the noise, but one requires that one has at least the same control capabilities as the ``data'' qubit.
+The latter will be an important consideration, as we will see later.
 Figure \ref{fig:timing} shows a typical timing diagram for such a protocol.
-In this paper, we address the problem of designing a sensing protocol utilizing a spectator qubit for noise detection \cite{martina2021machine, scholten2019classifying}, i.e. there is a discrete set of possible noise profiles that can affect the qubit at any given time.
-This opposes noise estimation, in which there is an infinite set of possibilities for the noise profiles.
+Following the reasoning above, in this paper we then address the problem of designing a sensing protocol utilizing a spectator qubit for noise detection \cite{martina2021machine, scholten2019classifying}.
 We will utilize a ``Quantum Feature Engineering'' (QFE) approach, extending the proposal in \cite{BQNS} and drawing analogy from the paradigm of ``feature extraction'' in classical machine learning.

 The rest of this paper is organized as follows.
-The paper starts with the problem setting and the underlying assumptions in Section \ref{sec:problem}.
-Next, in Section \ref{sec:methods} we introduce the steps of the protocol in detail as well as the design of the ML models it utilizes.
+Section \ref{sec:problem} describes the problem setting and the underlying assumptions.
+Next, Section \ref{sec:methods} introduces details of the protocol as well as the design of the ML models it utilizes.
 After that, we give details on the numerical simulations we implemented to verify the proposed ideas in section \ref{sec:sim}.
 Finally, we conclude paper and show the potential extensions of the presented work in Section \ref{sec:conc}.